 NMFO: First and foremost, why don't you tell us a little about yourself?

 AE: I'm a visual FX supervisor.
 I'm the department head for visual FX on set.
-That's the best way to consider how it relates to the on-set work.
-I also follow the shots all the way through from the production side on-set and help with the planning on set through their completion in post-production.
+I follow the shots from the production side on-set and help with the planning on set through their completion in post-production.

 NMFO: What is a VFX artist?